pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/backup_restore.md

       ```shell
       watch -n 5 kubectl get pods
       ```
-      And confirm that the pipelines are paused:
+      And confirm that the pipelines are paused by running:

       ```shell
       pachctl list pipeline